Call for nominations 2018 - closed

 The laureate is invited to give a lecture related to the work for which the medal was attributed.

-The call for nominations for the 2018 Cavallaro Medal is open.
+The call for nominations for the 2018 Cavallaro Medal is closed.

-The Medal is planned to be presented at EUROCORR 2018 in Cracow, Poland.
+The Medal will be presented at EUROCORR 2018 in Cracow, Poland.